openintegrationhub/openintegrationhub/docs/ServiceCollaborationOverview.md

 This example describes the scenario of starting a flow.
 Once the user starts a flow the following steps are processed:

-1. Client starts a flow using flow repository's REST API
+1. Client starts a flow using flow repository's REST API.
-2. `Flow Repository` sets the flow's `status` to `starting` and raises the event `flow.starting`
+2. `Flow Repository` sets the flow's `status` to `starting` and raises the event `flow.starting`.
 3. There are 3 services listening to the event `flow.starting`:  Webhooks, Scheduler and Resource Coordinator. `Webhooks` and `Scheduler` examine the event's payload and decide if they need to react appropriately.
 We will discuss the exact reaction of both services later in this document.
 4. Upon receiving `flow.starting` event the `Resource Coordinator` starts deploying the containers.
 Once all containers were deployed, `Resource Coordinator` raises the `flow.started` event.
 5. `Flow Repository` receives the `flow.started` event and switches flow's `status` property from `starting` to `started`.